 The Ocean Township School District is committed to supporting the academic needs of its students.
-We offer Basic Skills Instruction to students in order to meet the proficiencies of the New Jersey Student students in order to meet the proficiencies of the New Jersey Student Learning Standards.
+We offer Basic Skills Instruction to students in order to meet the proficiencies of the New Jersey Student Learning Standards.
 This is a supplemental program provided during the school day, which assists students enrolled in general education classes.
-Under the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA), we are required to identify students who need additional academic support in language arts literacy and/ or mathematics.
+Under the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA), we are required to identify students who need additional academic support in language arts literacy and/or mathematics.
 To demonstrate our commitment to your child's education, please review and provide feedback on the following located on our school website: Parental Involvement Policy, School Parent Compact, & Parent Survey.
-For more information about these services please & Parent Survey.
 For more information about these services, please contact the building principal at each school.